brikyland/briky-smart-contract/docs/Contracts/lux/ERC721Marketplace.md

 List a new offer of an ERC721 token.

-Name            Description
+{% hint style="info" %}

-_The collection must support interface `IERC721Upgradeable`.
+The collection must support interface `IERC721Upgradeable`.

+{% endhint %}

+{% hint style="info" %}
 Approval must be granted for this contract to transfer collateral before borrowing.
-A mortgage can only be lent while approval remains active._
+A mortgage can only be lent while approval remains active.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |